polygonplanet/chillout/README.md

 ## Contributing

 I'm waiting for your pull requests and issues.
-Don't forget to execute `npm test` before requesting.
+Don't forget to execute `npm test` and `npm run test-karma` before requesting.
 Accepted only requests without errors.